peteroupc/peteroupc.github.io/randomgendoc.md

      |      need not be equal to 1.
      |
      |  mcmc2(self, pdf, n)
-     |      Generates 'n' pairs of random numbers that follow
+     |      Generates 'n' pairs of random variates that follow
      |      the probability density given in 'pdf' using
      |      a Markov-chain Monte Carlo algorithm, currently
      |      Metropolis--Hastings.
 The resulting random pairs